mrookiiheya-arch/kotodama-os/README.md

 As AI systems become increasingly socially embedded, behavioral reliability is evolving from a UX concern into a structural trust requirement.

+In this context, behavioral stability is not an end in itself.
+It functions as the foundation for sustainable human–AI relational continuity.

+Persona drift, as defined here, refers to governance instability and erosion of role-boundaries across sessions — not to adaptive tonal variation or context-sensitive empathy.

+Accordingly, the objective is not rigidity, but the preservation of stable interaction identity over time.

 ---

 ## Implementation Scope (Clarification)